15 Types of Homes Insurance Companies Refuse To Cover

 It’s not your fault if the people who owned the home before you filed one claim after another with their insurance company.
 However, that history could make it harder for you to obtain coverage now.

-A significant claim history causes insurance companies to assume more claims will arrive in the future, and that may cause them to refuse coverage for you.
+A significant claim history causes insurance companies to assume more claims will arrive in the future, and that may cause them to raise or limit coverage for you.

 Properties with wood-burning stoves